-As at December 31, 2018, the Company had a working capital deficiency of \$2.8 million compared to a deficiency of \$10.9 million at December 31, 2017.
+As at December 31, 2019, the Company had a working capital deficiency (current assets less current liabilities) of \$14.3 million compared to a deficiency of \$2.8 million at December 31, 2018.

-During 2018, the Company paid, on a timely basis, the 5% royalty to the government of Botswana on all future gold sales in accordance with the terms of the royalty.
-The royalty expense for the year ended December 31, 2018, was \$2.3 million, which was funded from cash flows from operations, in addition to \$0.5 million repaid from deferred royalties in accordance with the agreement with the Government of Botswana for the repayment of deferred royalties.
-The Company has unsecured convertible debt in the amount of \$2.7 million that is due in November 2019, and the Company will look to renegotiate the maturity date of such debt.
+During 2019, the Company paid, on a timely basis, the 5% royalty to the government of Botswana on all gold sales in accordance with the terms of the royalty.
+The royalty expense for the year ended December 31, 2019, was \$2.1 million, which was funded from cash flows from operations, in addition to \$1.6 million repaid from deferred royalties in accordance with the agreement with the Government of Botswana for the repayment of deferred royalties.
+The increase in working capital deficiency is primarily due to an increase of \$5.7 million in the current deferred royalties, with the total outstanding balance of \$6.9 million now classified as a current liability.
+While management projects that the current gold price would allow the Company to repay the deferred royalties consistent with the payment schedule agreed with the Government of Botswana, the Company has entered into discussions with the Government of Botswana to reschedule the outstanding balance, however with the current focus on the COVID-19 shutdown of non-essential services in the country, these discussions have now been put on hold.